-The duties and responsibilities of the PRS Division include conducting performance audits; assisting the Behavioral Health and Developmental Services and Investigative and Law Enforcement Services divisions; performing special project work requested by the Governor's Office, Governor's Cabinet and agency heads; and complying with General Assembly mandates.
+The duties and responsibilities of the PAS Division include conducting performance audits; assisting the Behavioral Health and Developmental Services and Investigations and Law Enforcement Services divisions; performing special project work requested by the Governor's Office, Governor's secretaries and agency heads; and complying with General Assembly mandates.

-The PRS Division's primary responsibility is conducting performance audits.
-In order to determine performance audits to be conducted, OSIG created a database of state programs, activities and functions.
-Using that database, staff identified potential audit subjects for the year and conducted research to create audit proposals.
-Using information from cabinet secretaries, agency management, the Joint Legislative Audit and Review Commission and the Auditor of Public Accounts, the list of potential audit subjects was condensed.
+The PAS Division's primary responsibility is to conduct performance audits.
+To determine the division's audits for the upcoming year, OSIG created a database of state programs, activities and functions.
+Using that database, staff identified potential audit subjects and conducted research to create audit proposals.
+Using information from Cabinet secretaries, agency management, the Joint Legislative Audit and Review Commission and the Auditor of Public Accounts, the list of potential audit subjects was condensed.

-PRS Division FY18 Work Plan
+PAS Division FY19 Work Plan

-The following performance audits, reviews and projects were in process at Fiscal Year 2017 (FY17) year-end, and work in these areas will continue into FY18:
+The following performance audits and projects were in process at fiscal year 2018 (FY18) year-end, and work in these areas will continue into FY19: